HenryAWE/asbind20/doc/advanced/generic.rst

 Wrap a Group of Methods, Functions, or Behaviors
 ------------------------------------------------

 If you want to force a group of registered functions to be generic, you can set the ``ForceGeneric`` flag of binding generator to ``true``.
 You can use this flag to avoid the code for registering the application interface being flooded by ``use_generic``.

-Trying to register functions by native calling convention with ``ForceGeneric`` enabled will trigger a compile-time error.
-If you are targeting a platform without native calling convention support by AngelScript, this flag can be helpful to discover bugs early.

 .. code-block:: c++